causalNLP/causal-agent/docs/source/methods/index.rst

 4. **Available Variables**: Instruments, covariates, time dimensions
 5. **Assumptions**: Which identifying assumptions are plausible

-CAIS automatically evaluates these factors and recommends the most appropriate method, but understanding the trade-offs helps you make informed decisions about your analysis strategy.
+Causal Agent automatically evaluates these factors and recommends the most appropriate method, but understanding the trade-offs helps you make informed decisions about your analysis strategy.